 1. The “Diminishing Returns” of the 970

-Speaker & Microphone: For taking calls and using voice assistants.
+- Speaker and Microphone: To take calls and use voice assistants.

-ECG & Skin Temperature: Enabled by the new Elevate Gen 5 sensor.
+- ECG and Skin Temperature: Made possible by the new Elevate Gen 5 Sensor.

 2. The Display & Build: Still Flagship Grade